-FARECarbon will perform a multi-model comparison of three macroeconomic models of Austria.
-Two different groups of models will be applied in the comparison, two computable general equilibrium (CGE) models, and one macro-economic Input-Output (IO) model.
-The models that will be used are scientifically established and represent the state-of-the-art in the respective modelling class.
+FARECarbon performs a multi-model comparison, using different macroeconomic models of Austria.
+Two different groups of models are applied in the comparison, computable general equilibrium (CGE) models, and a macro-economic Input-Output (IO) model.
+The models that used are scientifically established and represent the state-of-the-art in the respective modelling class.
 They have already been used to analyse energy and climate policy in Austria and cover linkages and indirect effects between production and consumption in the Austrian economy.

 The first model class, CGE models, are characterized by optimization and relative price effects, which drive the system towards a market equilibrium and that production factor supply constrains economic activity; i.e. there are no idle economic capacities.
 CGE models thus take a long-run perspective.
 The second model class, macroeconomic IO models, by contrast, allow for economies not working at full capacity utilization and for imperfection in markets.
 As opposed to CGE models, the price mechanism is not trimmed to balance all markets towards an equilibrium and behaviour of the macroeconomic agents is based on econometric estimations, instead of optimization.
 Macroeconomic IO models are motivated by a short-run perspective and thus explicitly capture the transition between market equilibria (non-equilibrium states).